Venafro: Basilica of San Nicandro and convent

 The Basilica of San Nicandro was built atop Roman ruins on the eastern outskirts of the city, on the road to Isernia.
 The church has had many reconstructions and most recently restored in 2001.
 It features two naves and retains an altar in wood marquetry and pyrography.
 Under the altar is the crypt the tomb of St Nicandro was discovered, a spring called "Manna of St. Nicandro" also appears in the crypt.

 Chiesa del Cristo or Church of Christ or of the Last Sacrament

 The church located on Via Cavour was built in the second half of the 16th century and expanded, taking the present form in the second half of the 17th century.
 The church has a single aisle and presents stucco cornices and capitals.
 There are several paintings and at the top of the nave in special niches are the statues of Four Evangelists.
 The church has two small domes with no windows, and a Baroque bell-tower, looking similar to the Church of the Annunciation.
-The facade has a large window and is preceded by a staircase.
+The façade has a large window and is preceded by a staircase.